rodrigodg1/bbs-mqtt-tls/MQTT-with-TLS/README.md

 cd /server
 ```

-change the path in `server-config.conf`
+First, update the paths in `server-config.conf`

 Run: